adrianwedd/Agentic-Index/tests/fixtures/README_fixture.md

 python -m agentic_index_cli.agentic_index --min-stars 50 --iterations 1 --output data
 ```

+The CLI reads tuning parameters from `agentic_index_cli/config.yaml`.
+Use
+`--config my.yml` with any command to override these defaults.

 Generated tables live in the `data/` directory.

 <a id="-how-refresh-works"></a>
 ## 🔄 How refresh works

 A scheduled GitHub Action keeps the index up to date.
-It runs the scraper and
+It runs the extended
+scraper and metric scoring before ranking repositories, then opens a pull
-ranker, opens a pull request with any changes, and can auto-merge when all
+request with any changes and can auto-merge when all
 checks pass.
 You can also trigger this process manually by running
 [`scripts/trigger_refresh.sh`](scripts/trigger_refresh.sh).